Vermont Campus, 2015 Courses

 Texts: Henry David Thoreau, Walden and Other Writings (Modern Library); Virgil, Virgil's Georgics, trans.
-Janet Lembke (Yale); Susan Howe, My Emily Dickinson (New Directions); a course packet of additional texts will be available for purchase online through the Middlebury College Bookstore, and from the onsite Bread Loaf bookstore.
+Janet Lembke (Yale); J.B.
+Jackson, A Sense of Place, a Sense of Time (Yale); Susan Howe, My Emily Dickinson (New Directions).

 7008 Critical Writing/J. Wicke/M–Th 11–12:15

 Critical writing is inseparable from critical thinking; this workshop is about empowering a unique critical voice.
 The course follows the format of Bread Loaf’s creative writing workshops, giving the same attention to critical writing.
 In open-ended assignments and with workshop conversations and small group support we focus on building critical arguments that speak to an audience, enter into larger critical conversations, and shape a critical voice.
 The workshop concentrates on strategies that make critical arguments powerful, persuasive, and personally transforming, and on structuring techniques that make those arguments soar.
 The course is designed for those who want to hone the impact of their critical writing; those who teach critical writing and want to teach it even better; and those who want to take their critical writing into the public sphere.